YottaDB/YDBDoc/AdminOpsGuide/dse.rst

 *-CU[RRENT_TN]=transaction_number*

-Changes the hexidecimal current transaction number for the current region.
+Changes the hexadecimal current transaction number for the current region.

 * Raising the -CURRENT_TN can correct "block transaction number too large" errors
 * This qualifier has implications for MUPIP BACKUP -INCREMENTAL and -ONLINE.